-11.12 This booklet was commended for the information and format but it was suggested that it could include information that free prescriptions are available if you are in full time education and over 16 years of age.

-That any reprint of the booklet includes information about the availability of free prescriptions for 16 - 18 year olds who are in full time education.
+- 11.12 This booklet was commended for the information and format but it was suggested that it could include information that free prescriptions are available if you are in full time education and over 16 years of age. - 11.13 It is recommended: - That any reprint of the booklet includes information about the availability of free prescriptions for 16 18 year olds who are in full time education.